cdsantiago/hello-project/README.md

 # hello-project
-Hello there, this is the README for this repository.
-It is a .markdown file
+Hello there, this is the readme for this repository.
+It is a .markdown file.